molly/GorillaBot/docs/commands.md

 #### Settings
 * `auto` - All links entered in the chat will be parsed, regardless of whether they're prefaced with `!link`.

+### xkcd
+    !xkcd [number|query]
+    !relevantxkcd [number|query]
+Without any arguments, this provides a random xkcd comic.
+When a number is supplied, it tries to return the xkcd comic with that given number.
+When a query string is supplied, it tries to return the xkcd comic that most closely matches that query.